-Preparing for your US Visa Appointment in London
+US Visa Appointment London Waiting Times

 The type of visa you are applying for will largely determine both the documentation you should take and the questions you are likely to be asked.
 Employment and business visas for example will usually require more extensive supporting documentation and longer visa interviews than a temporary visitor visa.